 Whether it's a once a week outing to some remote village, or a team living with the people, friendliness and understanding are the keynotes for a MEDCAP mission.
-The medical civic action program not only provides a much needed medical service to the Vietnamese people, but also opens new channels of friendship between Americans and Vietnamese.
+The medical civic action program not only provides a much needed medical service to the Vietnamese people, but also opens new channels of friendship between Americans and Vietnamese. ♡ friendliness and understanding, and a warm smile to ease shyness

 By

 SP4 RICHARD MERRITT

 196th Inf.
 Bde.